Get exclusive deals you won't find anywhere else straight to your inbox.

 As students become older, there is more responsibility for remembering what to take to school and what to bring home.
 This may result in students bringing everything or nothing home.
 Start at a young age, have your child put 1-2 important items in the school bag.
 Slowly increase the items as they age and increase homework starts.
 If needed, create a visual checklist for your child to see what items belong in the school bag.
 TomTags visual daily organiser can help with this!

-- Reading Toilet Signs
+- Reading toilet signs

 Every school has more than one toilet.
-Work on having your child recognize the male and female signs.
+Work on having your child recognise the male and female signs.
 Work on increasing their comfort using washrooms that have more than one toilet.
 Think about the rules and social etiquette that comes when washrooms have more than one stall or urinal.

 - Learning the names of classmates and adults from school